thegetty/quire-docs/content/docs-v1/getting-started.md

 1. **Include YAML on page for it to be viewable in your web browser** In order for pages to become active, you must have basic YAML included at the top of the page.
 Learn more about page YAML in [*Page Types & Structure*](/docs-v1/pages/)

-2. **Hide pages from the table of contents view.** If you want to hide a page from the table of contents include `toc:false` in the YAML.
+2. **Hide pages from the table of contents view** If you want to hide a page from the table of contents include `toc:false` in the YAML.

+2. **Hide pages from the sidebar men.** If you want to hide a page from sidebar menu include `menu:false` in the YAML.

 2. **Start and stop the preview to refresh Quire**.
 In some cases, changes to `.yaml`, `.scss` and `.css` files may not show up in your preview immediately.
-If this happens, it often helps to stop and re-start `quire preview`.
+If this happens, it often helps use Control-C to stop the preview and `quire preview` to restart it.